WordPress/create-block-theme/README.md

 - Export your existing theme with all customizations made in the Site Editor
 - Create a new theme, blank theme, child theme, or style variation from the Site Editor
--   Embed Google Fonts locally in your theme
--   Embed local font assets in your theme

 Learn more about Create Block Theme: